Hodutu/gimme-files/README.md

 # gimme-files by [@michalbe](http://github.com/michalbe) #
-Scraper for the file search engine
+Ultimate scraper for the file search engines

 ### What? ###
 This is a successor of the [filestube-client](https://www.npmjs.org/package/filestube-client) package I worked on earlier this year.
 Since 01.12.2014 filestube.to is no longer a search engine, because of what `gimme-files` uses [generalfil.es](http://generalfil.es) instead.
+Eventually I hope it will support all the file search engines that are here (maybe you are, my dear reader, interested in implementing one?).

 ### How to use: ###
 ```